Starbucks Executive Chairman Howard Schultz Resigns, Sparking Rumors Of 2020 Presidential Run

 — CNBC Now (@CNBCnow) June 4, 2018

 Even though it is speculation at this point, his political run would not be a surprise.
 He has been in Obama’s corner and supported Hillary Clinton’s run for the presidency.
-He also has not held back when it comes to president Donald Trump.
-Telling the New York Times that he has been “deeply concerned about our country — the growing division at home and our standing in the world.”
+He also has not held back when it comes to President Donald Trump, telling the New York Times that he has been “deeply concerned about our country — the growing division at home and our standing in the world.”

-Schultz wanted to depart last month, but that was stalled due to two black men having the cops called because they didn’t order anything.
-In response, Schultz closed all stores for four hours.
-This time was given for racial bias training.
+Schultz wanted to depart last month, but that was stalled when cops were called on two black men who were in one of the branches because they didn’t order anything.
+In response, Schultz closed all stores for four hours to give way for racial bias training.
 This program was spearheaded by Schultz himself.

-Before Donald Trump’s successful run, this may not even enter Schultz’s mind, but that has all changed now.
+Before Donald Trump’s successful run, this may not have even entered Schultz’s mind, but that has all changed now.
 Floods of businessmen are now rumored to want to throw their hat in the ring.
-Bob Iger (Disney), Jamie Dimon (JP Morgan Chase), Mark Cuban (Dallas Mavericks) and many more have shown interest.
+Bob Iger (Disney), Jamie Dimon (JP Morgan Chase), Mark Cuban (Dallas Mavericks), and many more have shown interest.

-Shultz would run on the Democratic side of the ballot.
-His and Starbucks stance on gay rights, race relations, veterans’ rights, gun violence and student debt is all liberal viewpoints.
+Schultz would likely run on the Democratic side of the ballot if his rumored foray into politics materializes.
+His and Starbucks’ stances on gay rights, race relations, veterans’ rights, gun violence, and student debt are all liberal viewpoints.